emiliom/learning-resources/docs/logistics/overview.md

 ## Presentation Recordings

-Waterhackweek 2020 presentation cecordings will be posted to the [Waterhackweek 2020 Learning Resources HydroShare resource](https://www.hydroshare.org/resource/c59689b403b3484182b016fbcd0267ac/) within a couple of hours.
-They will in turn be posted to the [Waterhackweek YouTube playlist](https://www.youtube.com/playlist?list=PLA6PlfxWZPLT2T23wUNK9W3tbfSLu2EM_) later, typically not the same day.
+Waterhackweek 2020 presentation recordings are posted to the [Waterhackweek 2020 Learning Resources HydroShare resource](https://www.hydroshare.org/resource/c59689b403b3484182b016fbcd0267ac/) within a couple of hours.
+They are in turn posted to the [Waterhackweek YouTube playlist](https://www.youtube.com/playlist?list=PLA6PlfxWZPLT2T23wUNK9W3tbfSLu2EM_) afterwards, typically not the same day.

 Recordings from the Waterhackweek 2020 Cyberseminars from early 2020 are found on the ["2020 Cyberseminar Series: Waterhackweek" CUAHSI YouTube playlist](https://www.youtube.com/playlist?list=PLPG5Ed5L1SY4WilQpJF072zd4jGfCmnDv).